 Situation 2: Fill my water bottles from a water tap in a city in Colombia

 - Use a water purifier (tablets, drops, UV SteriPen) or boil the water before drinking it.
 The water from the tap looks clear, so there is no need to remove particles.
 But the overall sanitation infrastructure is not well developed.
-You want to eliminate possible bacteria, parasites and viruses.
+You want to eliminate possible bacteria, parasites, and viruses.

 Situation 3: Get water from a stream close to a mining village in Peru.

 - The water is possibly contaminated with heavy metals from the mines.
 It is better to not use water in the vicinity of the mine.
 However, because you are only passing through the region with short potential exposure to heavy metal contaminants, you shouldn’t be too worried about it.
-Sadly, the people that live there and drink contaminated water day in day out for a long period of time are the one at risk to get serious health effects.
+Sadly, the people that live there and drink contaminated water day in day out for a long period of time are the ones at risk to get serious health effects.

 Examples of outdoor water filters and water purifiers

 Water filters and water purifiers come in many sizes and forms.
 As it is an essential piece of equipment for outdoor life, we always opt for proven quality.
 These brands stand out.
 MSR and Sawyer.
-Here are three examples of high quality outdoor water filters and water purifiers resp.:
+Here are three examples of high-quality outdoor water filters and water purifiers resp.:

 Outdoor water filters